-- (1) Reports a traffic collision, medical emergency, serious road hazard, or to report a crime in progress. - (2) Reports a situation in which a person believes an individual can suffer serious injury or death. - (3) Relays information between a transit of a for-hire operator, including a transportation network company driver, and that operator's dispatcher, in which the device is affixed to the vehicle. - (4) Operates a wireless telecommunications device while the motor vehicle is lawfully stationary and not in violation of any other law.
-A utility vehicle or roadside assistance vehicle parked while the utility worker or roadside responder is in the course and scope of performing his duties must be considered lawfully stationary. - (5) Uses a wireless telecommunications device in an official capacity as an operator of an authorized emergency vehicle while in performance of official duties as a law enforcement officer, firefighter, or emergency services or EMS practitioner. - (6) Views data or images related to navigation of a motor vehicle using a hands-free global positioning system.
+- (1) Reports a traffic collision, medical emergency, other emergency, or serious road hazard. - (2) Reports a situation in which a person believes an individual can suffer serious injury or death. - (3) Relays information between a transit of a for-hire operator, including a transportation network company driver, and that operator's dispatcher, in which the device is affixed to the vehicle. - (4) Operates a wireless telecommunications device while the motor vehicle is lawfully stationary and not in violation of any other law.
+Specifies that a utility vehicle or roadside assistance vehicle parked while the utility worker or roadside responder is in the course and scope of performing his duties must be considered lawfully stationary. - (5) Uses a wireless telecommunications device in an official capacity as an operator of an authorized emergency vehicle while in performance of official duties as a law enforcement officer, firefighter, or emergency services or EMS practitioner. - (6) Views data or images related to navigation of a motor vehicle using a hands-free global positioning system. - (7) Dials 9-1-1 to report a crime in progress.

-Proposed law specifies that a violation of proposed law is classified as a moving violation.
+Proposed law specifies that a violation of proposed law is classified as a nonmoving violation.